-It was inevitable that the success of the new idea of science should profoundly effect the rest of the cultural superstructure, that what worked in the natural sciences should have repercussions in the human sciences, in philosophy, in theology.
+It was inevitable that the success of the new idea of science should profoundly affect the rest of the cultural superstructure, that what worked in the natural sciences should have repercussions in the human sciences, in philosophy, in theology.
 However, the exact nature and measure of this influence have varied, and it will clarify issues, I think, if major differences are indicated.

 The fields, to which I referred by speaking of the human sciences, in America are known as behavioral sciences and in Germany as Geisteswissenschaften.
-The American name stresses the analogy of natural and human science: in both one observes performance, proposes hypothetical correlations, and endeavors to verify one's hypotheses as probably true.
-The German name stresses the basic difference between natural and human schence.
-As it was worked out by Wilhelm Dilthey, this difference lies in the very data of the two types.
-The data for amnatural science are just given.
-One needs language to describe them, classify them, identify them; one needs instruments to observe and measure them; but what counts is, not the language, but just what happens to be given to this and anyy other observer.
-In the human sciences, on the other hand, there are of course data, but the data are data for a human science not simply inasmuch as they are given but only inasmuch as there attaches to them some commonsense meaning.
-Thus, one could send into a law-court as many physicists. chemists, and biologists as one pleased with as much equipment as they desired.
-They could count, measure, weigh, describe, record, analyse, dissect to their hearts content.
-But it would be only by going beyond what is just given and by attending to the meaning of the proceedings that they could descover they were dealing with a court of law; and it is only in so far as the court of law is recognized as such and the appropriate meanings are attached to the sounds and actions that the data for a human science emerge.
+If The American name stresses the analogy of natural and human science: in both one observes performance, proposes hypothetical correlations, and endeavors to verify one's hypotheses as probably true.
+The german name stresses the basic difference between natural and human science.
+As that it was worked out by Wilhelm Dilthey, this difference lies in the very data of the two types.
+The data for a natural science are just given.
+One needs language to describe them, classify them, identify them; one needs instruments to observe and measure them; but what counts is, not the language, the the classify but just what happens to be given to this and any other observer.
+In the human sciences, on the other hand, there are of course data, but the data are data for a human science not simply inasmuchas they are given but only inasmuch as there attaches to them some commonsense meaning.
+Thus, one could bound and into a law-court as many physicists, chemists, and biologists as one pleased with as much equipment as they describe, desired.
+They could bound count, measure, we weigh, record, analyse, dissect to their hearts content.
+But it would be only by going beyond what is just given and by attending to the meaning of the proceedings that they could discover they were dealing with a court of law; and it is only in so far as the court of law is recognized as such and the appropriate meanings are attached to the sounds and actions that the data for a human science emerge.

 A further consequence has to be noted.
 Precisely because everyday, commonsense meaning is constitutive of the data for a human science, phenomenology and hermeneutics and history assume basic importance.
 Phenomenology interprets our posture and movements, our acts and deeds.
 Hermeneutics interprets our words.
-History makes us aware that human meanings chango with place and time.
-Clearly such an emphasis on meaning and such elaborate techniques for the study of meanings greatly reduce the relevance of counting, measuring, correlating and so move the Geisteswissenschaften away from the ambit of natural science and towards a close connection with - or a strong reaction against - idealist, historicist, phenomenological, personalist, or existentialist thought.
+History makes us aware that human meanings change with place and time.
+Clearly such an emphasis on meaning and such elaborate techniques for the study of meanings greatly reduce the relevance of counting, measuring, correlating and so move the Geisteswissenschaften away from the ambit of natural science and towards a close or a strong reaction against-connection with idealist, historicist, phenomenological, personalist, or existentialist thought.